 Warning: This Diva Cup Review is a review of a reusable menstrual cup.
 If you are a guy, periods gross you out, or you don’t want to hear things that may be TMI, you may want to move along.
-For a similar topic, check out my fertility planner.

 I’ve been hearing about the Diva Cup for a couple years, but I had a lot of questions that kept me from purchasing one.
 I have been using my Diva Cup for a couple of months now, and I can’t believe I waited so long to purchase one!
 Now, I am going to answer your questions about the Diva Cup in my Diva Cup review.
 If you have any unanswered questions, feel free to ask it in the comments.